joelvaneenwyk/huginn-wiki/Formatting-Events-using-Liquid.md

 ### Tags added by Huginn

 **credential** returns the stored user credential for the given credential name.
-Usage: `{% credential USER_CREDENTIAL_NAME %}`, note there a no quotes around the credential name; the name is case sensitive and has to match the store user credential name exactly.
+Usage: `{% credential USER_CREDENTIAL_NAME %}`, note there are no back-quotes around the credential name; the name is case sensitive and has to match the store user credential name exactly.

+**line_break** evaluates to a literal line break in the text, i.e. a \n character.
+Usage: `{% line_break %}`; note that there are no quotes or back ticks around the tag.

 ### More complete usage example